PoemHunter.com

-Sonnet CII by William Shakespeare
+Sonnet Cii Poem by William Shakespeare

-Sonnet CII
+Sonnet Cii

 My love is strengthen'd, though more weak in seeming;